Token (railway signalling): Present-day use

 The token method of working is sometimes still used for temporary situations such as through engineering works or where the signalling system has yet to be provided.
-In December 1981, a new underground line was opened in Melbourne, Australia which provided a circular service around the city's central business district.
+In December 1981, a new underground line was opened in Melbourne, which provided a circular service around the city's central business district.
 Although normal services were not to begin for some time, for two months special services operated on Sundays to allow people to try the new line, and for this period the line operated with a train staff, although there was no provision for tickets to be used.

 A very unusual token working was instituted on the line between Pakenham and Traralgon in Victoria, Australia for several months in 2006 whilst the line was being upgraded.
 During this period, the line was closed during the day, but opened each night to allow a few goods trains through.
 The line is double track between Pakenham and Moe (except for a short single track section).
 Three staffs were provided for the 100 km length, one each for the sections Pakenham—Warragul, Warragul—Moe, and Moe—Traralgon.
 The first two of these are partly or totally double-track sections, but the staffs in this case were applicable to both tracks, the effect being that only one of the tracks could be used at a time.